Leave of Absence

 To apply for a leave of absence the Principal Supervisor should provide Graduate School with the following information:

-- the start and end dates of the proposed absence
+- the exact start and exact end dates of the proposed absence

 - the reason for the proposed absence